cableguy99/docs/docs/get-started/voting.md

 ## How to Withdraw

 For withdrawals after unvoting, you need to wait until your TAO is unlocked from the smart contract.
-Then you can click the `withdraw` button in your account page (the vertical three dots on the top right) and choose which withdrawal you want to receive back your TAO.
+Then you can click the `withdraw` button in your account page (the vertical three dots on the top right) and choose which withdrawal you want to send back your TAO.

 Note that you might see multiple withdrawals on your account page if you made multiple unvotes previously.

-If you withdraw before the unlock period expires, an error will be raised.
+If you withdraw before the unlock period expires, an error will be displayed.